Somerset Light Infantry: Return to India

 In May 1857, the Indian Mutiny broke out.
 Reinforcements were requested, and the 13th arrived at Kolkata in October 1857.
 They took part in some minor actions.

+The 1st Battalion saw active service in South Africa from 1877 to 1879, in the Bapedi (Sekukuni) campaign of 1878 to 1879, and in the Anglo-Zulu War of 1879.

 Formation of second battalion

 The British Army had been shown to be overstretched by the Crimean War, while the mutiny in India had led to the responsibility for providing a garrison in the subcontinent from the Honourable East India Company to the Crown forces.
 Accordingly, there was a need for an expansion and reorganisation of the existing regiments.
 Rather than raising new infantry regiments, the senior regiments of foot were each ordered to raise a second battalion, with the existing regiment being redesignated as the 1st Battalion.
 The 2nd Battalion of the 13th Light Infantry was raised at Winchester in January 1858.
 The two battalions, while sharing a depot, operated as separate units.

-The 1st Battalion saw active service in South Africa, fighting in the Ninth Xhosa War of 1878 and Anglo-Zulu War of 1879.
+The 1st Battalion saw active service in South Africa after 1875, fighting in the Bapedi campaign against Sekukuni in 1878 and Anglo-Zulu War of 1879.